laprade117/AHA-Experiments/README.md

-# venom-ai-haemorrhage-analysis
+# Automated Venom-Induced Haemorrhagic Tissue Analysis
-Data, code and trained AI models associated with the paper.
+This GitHub repo contains the data, code and trained AI models associated with the paper.